Controlling Sloppiness in Two-Phase Estimation with a Tunable Weak Measurement: Introduction

-Sloppiness can emerge in quantum models as well~\cite{PRXQuantum.2.020308,Goldberg21,Yang23,Frigerio2024,PhysRevA.111.012414}, due to the same asymmetry in the available information of stiff and sloppy combinations, with the added interplay of quantum incompatibility in parameter estimation.
+Sloppiness {has been recognised to} emerge in quantum models as well~\cite{PRXQuantum.2.020308,Goldberg21,Yang23,Frigerio2024,PhysRevA.111.012414}, due to the same asymmetry in the available information of stiff and sloppy combinations, with the added interplay of quantum incompatibility in parameter estimation.
 Its scrutiny is engaging not only for answering fundamental questions, but also for designing new protocols for secure quantum sensing.
-Indeed, sloppiness can be actively pursued as a way of performing distributed sensing in a secure way~\cite{bugalho2024private,hassani2024privacy,ho2024quantum}.
+Indeed, sloppiness can be actively pursued as a way of performing distributed sensing in a secure way~\cite{bugalho2024private,hassani2024privacy,ho2024quantum,Bizzarri2025}.
 This makes it possible, for instance, to infer a specific combination of local parameters in a network while keeping each individual parameter secret.
 A relevant exemplifying case is presented in Fig.~\ref{fig:scheme}: two phases $\theta_1$ and $\theta_2$ are accumulated in two distinct processes on one arm of a Mach-Zehnder interferometer (MZI).
-Any detector would then produce results only depending on the sum $\theta_1+\theta_2$, the stiff parameter of the system, while the difference $\theta_1-\theta_2$ is completely undetermined.
-This makes it impossible to retrieve the values of the individual phases $\theta_1$ and $\theta_2$, resulting in a completely sloppy model.
+Any detector would then produce results only depending on the sum $\theta_1+\theta_2$, the stiff parameter of the system, while the difference $\theta_1-\theta_2$ is completely undetermined. {If one is interested in the unspoiled dynamics of the system, the knowledge of the stiff parameter $\theta_1+\theta_2$ would be sufficient for its characterisation.
+However, sloppiness makes it impossible to retrieve the values of the individual phases $\theta_1$ and $\theta_2$, whenver these are associated to processes of interest.}